NEW! Online Orders

 All sandwiches are served with fresh fruit and coleslaw

-Vegetable Wrap VG – Hummus, farro, roasted portabella mushrooms, butternut squash and feta chees in a whole wheat wrap
+Vegetable Wrap VG – Butternut squash hummus, plum currant chutney, roasted portabella mushrooms, bell peppers, red onion, roasted carrots and mozzarella cheese in a whole wheat wrap

 Carolina Mustard Pulled Pork Sandwich DF – Duroc pulled pork on a fresh baked bun with dill pickles